Roman funerary art: Material of tombs

-Much of the material of the tombs was second-hand, some even still has pagan inscriptions on them from their previous use.
+Much of the material of the tombs was second-hand, some even still has pagan inscriptions on it from previous use.
 Marble was used often, partially because it reflected light and was light in color.
 Clay bricks were the other common material that was used for structure and for decor.
 Roman concrete (volcanic rock, lime putty, and water – a combination which is incredibly resistant to wear) and a thin layer of stucco was spread over the walls of bare rock faces.
 This was not structural, only aesthetic, and was typically painted with frescoes.

 Inscriptions

 Tombs were usually marked with epitaphs, seals, Christian symbols, or prayers in the form of an inscription or painted in red lead, though often they were marked only with the name of the occupant.
 Inscriptions in the Christian catacombs were usually in Latin or Greek, while in the Jewish catacombs they were written in either Greek or Hebrew.
 The majority of them are religiously neutral, while some are only graphic imitations of epitaphs (dashes and letters) that serve no meaning but to continue the funerary theme in an anonymous and efficient mass-production.
 Textual inscriptions also contained graphic elements and were matched in size and significance with decorative elements and elaborate punctuations marks.
 Some Christians were too poor to afford inscriptions, but could inscribe their tomb with a short and somewhat sloppy graffito while the mortar was still drying; Eventually, a code of equality was established ensuring that the tombs of poorer Christians would still be decorated, however minimally.
 The quality of writing on pagan tombstones is noticeably superior to that on Christian tombstones.
-This was probably due to the fact that Christians had less means, less access to specialized workers, and perhaps care more about the content of their inscriptions than their aesthetic.
+This was probably due to the fact that Christians had less means, less access to specialized workers, and perhaps cared more about the content of their inscriptions than their aesthetic value.